SUSTAINABLE WINE SOUTH AFRICA (SWSA)

 Integrity

-The WO system was introduced in 1973, when the wine industry was governed by a monopoly structure.
+The certification system was introduced in 1973, when the wine industry was governed by a monopoly structure.
 This centralised control enabled a very efficient bureaucracy to ensure regulations were followed.
-The industry has been totally deregulated since 1994 but decided to keep the best of the old systems, and in particular those structures that ensure the integrity of the Wine of Origin.
+The industry has been totally deregulated since 1994 but decided to keep the best of the old systems, and in particular those structures that ensure the integrity of the WCA.

 To qualify for the certification of origin (of the grapes used for the wine), cultivar (the type of grapes used for the wine like Chardonnay, Cabernet Sauvignon etc) and vintage (the year of the harvest when the grapes were picked), it must contain at least 100%, 85% and 85% of the three claims respectively.